 Jabra Elite 45h microphone demo:

 The Jabra Elite 85h may be within the same Jabra Elite family, but it’s a wholly different set of headphones from the Elite 45h.
 For one, the Jabra Elite 85h has an over-ear design with noise cancelling.
 This larger build may be unappealing to some, but it’s key to a good pair of noise cancelling headphones.
 The Elite 85h ear cups completely encompass the ears and effectively block out background noise.
 The Elite 85h is also more flexible than the Elite 45h: the ear cups can rotate to lie flat and fold up towards the headband to fit in the more protective zippered case.

 The Elite 85h battery lasts nearly 35 hours which is very good but doesn’t touch the rated 50-hour battery life from the Jabra Elite 45h.
 Both headsets support fast charging: 15 minutes connected to the USB-C cable grants the Elite 85h 5 hours of playtime, which is half as efficient as the Elite 45h fast charging performance.

 Neither headset supports aptX for reliable, high-quality streaming on Android; however, the Jabra Elite 85h houses a headphones jack for wired playback.
 Both of Jabra’s headphones support Bluetooth multipoint, but it was more reliable with the over-ear headset.

 Should you buy the Jabra Elite 45h?

-The Jabra Elite 45h are a great pair of on-ear headphones for casual listeners, and are some of the best on-ear headphones under $100.
-They aren’t perfect, but no headphones are.
-If you prioritize portability and microphone quality over all else, this is the headset for you.
+The Jabra Elite 45h is a great pair of on-ear headphones for casual listeners, and among the best on-ear headphones under $100.
+It isn’t perfect, but that’s true for any headset.
+If you prioritize portability and microphone quality over all else, this is the pick for you.

 What if you don’t want the Elite 45h?